 Join us for a look at the best things to do in Germany.

-1. Bavarian Forest – the most beautiful places in Germany
+1. Bavarian Forest – things to do in Germany

 The Bavarian Forest stretches along the Bohemian Forest near the Czech-German border.
 Part of it is protected as a national park.